 This module will enable students to develop an understanding and analysis of disability that builds on the issues they engage with in the Level 4 module entitled ‘The Inclusive Practitioner’.
 The content of the module will be based on a human rights model and will encourage students to see issues relating to both physical and learning disabilities in their social, political and ideological context.
 The module will enable the students to understand that issues of disability are best understood through an anti-discriminatory, values-led approach and not via a diagnostic or medical perspective.

-This module will provide students with the opportunity to explore theoretical and practical notions of therapeutic working with young people in order to develop effective relationships.
-Students will consider the contrasts in professional roles regarding training, expectations and methods of working therapeutically.
-While not offering a therapeutic qualification, the module will consider aspects of best practice regarding the working alliance, ethical guidelines and the importance of support and supervision.
-Consideration will be given to the benefits and challenges of working in groups, using creative approaches and working with families.
+This module will provide students with the opportunity to explore theoretical and practical notions of developing effective relationships with CYPF.
+Students will consider the aspects of best practice regarding the working alliance, ethical guidelines, pastoral care and the importance of support and supervision.
+Consideration will be given to the benefits and challenges of using creative approaches to work with groups and individuals.

 The module guides students through the counselling process from the point of referral, to the first session, middle stages and ending of the counselling relationship.
 It also introduces students to the role and importance of supervision.